vmware-archive/streaming-runtimes/docs/sr-technical-stack.md

 For applications which rely on time-ordered delivery of events for a single key, but which do not perform any cross-key operations like joins or repartitioning.
 These applications include windowing in some cases but not others.
-Typically, streaming-lite applications run as pipelined workloads in an existing scheduler framework such as TAS or Kubernetes.
+Typically, streaming-lite applications run as pipelined workloads in an existing scheduler framework such as Kubernetes.
 Examples include ETL applications and time-series analysis.

 The Streaming Runtime [SRP](./architecture/processors/srp/overview.md) and [SCS](./architecture/processors/scs/overview.md) processor types are provided to support the Streaming Light use case.
 The built-in, general purpose SRP processor is capable of data partitioning, scaling, time-window aggregation and polyglot UDF functions.
 The SCS processor provide drop-in support for the large Spring Cloud Stream / Spring Cloud Function ecosystems.